ccordoba12/pcl-conda-recipes/README.md

-Conda recipes to compile The Point Cloud Library (PCL) in Windows, Mac and Linux.
+Conda recipes to compile The Point Cloud Library (PCL) on Windows, Mac and Linux.

 See http://pointclouds.org/